simonmichael/hledger/MANUAL.markdown

 *This command can edit or overwrite your journal file.*

-The web command starts hledger's web interface, and tries to open a web browser to view it.
-(If this fails, you'll have to manually visit the url shown on the console.)
-The web interface combines the features of the print, register, balance and add commands, and adds a general edit command.
+The web command starts a web server providing a web-based user interface, and if possible, opens a web browser to view it.
+The web UI combines the features of the print, register, balance and add commands, and adds a general edit command.

 Examples:

-    $ hledger web
+    $ hledger-web
-    $ hledger web -E -B --depth 2
+    $ hledger-web -E -B --depth 2
-    $ hledger web --port 5010 --base-url http://some.vhost.com --debug -f my.journal
+    $ hledger-web --port 5010 --base-url http://some.vhost.com --debug -f my.journal

 Warning: unlike all other hledger features, the edit form can alter your existing journal data.
 You can edit, or erase, the journal file through